DavidWells/analytics/README.md

 ## Debugging analytics

-During development you can turn on `debug` mode.
-This will connect redux dev tools for you to visually see the analytics events passing through your application.
+During development, you can turn on `debug` mode.
+This will connect the dev tools for you to see the analytics events passing through your application visually.

 ![analytics-debug-tools](https://user-images.githubusercontent.com/532272/61163639-21da2300-a4c4-11e9-8743-b45d3a570271.gif)